 During the course, instructional coaches, media coordinators, and teacher leaders will have the opportunity to participate in three additional modules that are focused on strategies for coaching and supporting other teachers in their work with learning differences.
 The outline for the coaching portion of the course is in the next tab.

-In this extended portion of the Learning Differences MOOC-Ed, you and/or your site-based or organizational team will focus on the capacities of most value when becoming a successful coach as it pertains to helping your colleagues/other teachers serve all the various learners in their classroom.
+In this extended portion of the Learning Differences course, you and/or your site-based or organizational team will focus on the capacities of most value when becoming a successful coach as it pertains to helping your colleagues/other teachers serve all the various learners in their classroom.

 You or your team will be working on a cumulative deliverable: a Learning Differences Coaching Action Plan.
-This plan serves as a guiding template as you or your team organize and consolidate your coaching practice and align that with the various activities, strategies, and ideas gleaned from the first six weeks of the Learning Differences MOOC-Ed.
+This plan serves as a guiding template as you or your team organize and consolidate your coaching practice and align that with the various activities, strategies, and ideas gleaned from the first six weeks of the Learning Differences course.
 Throughout the course you will be provided directions for completing specific elements of the template.
 You are always encouraged to tailor your action plan your to your team's own context and needs.
 You will also engage in a peer-review experience to further refine your action plan.
-Finally, you are invited to reflect and share your ahas gleaned over the MOOC-Ed experience.
+Finally, you are invited to reflect and share your ahas gleaned over the course experience.

 - Understand effective ways to coach teachers that help to better instill important lessons learned from the Learning Differences MOOC-Ed;